open/close all folders

 - Precocious Crush: It was implied that he had one on Ariel in "Marriage of Inconvenience."

-- What Happened to the Mouse?: We never do see what happened to him after Ariel left, in the sequel (especially since he mentioned that he would be upset if she ever left him).
+- What Happened to the Mouse?: We never see what happened to him after Ariel left for 12 years (especially since he mentioned that he would be upset if she ever left him).

 Voiced by: Cree SummerPearl is a young mermaid featured on The Little Mermaid television series as well as the Marvel Comics serial.